den-ovsiienko/todo-DMF/README.md

 ## How to Use

+### npm install - Download all the packages used for development

 ### npm start - Build/run the TODO App in development mode

 ### npm run build - Build the TODO App for production